 We LOVE pin trading, so always have a few cheap spares to trade if we see a Cast Member with one that we particularly like.

-These are my top packing tips for a day at Disney World (or any Florida theme park for that matter) – though obviously if you are off to a water park, or have a baby with you, there will be a host of other stuff you’ll need too!
+I’d recommend these packing tips for a day at any Florida theme park – though obviously if you are off to a water park, or have a baby with you, there will be a host of other stuff you’ll need too!

-What are your essentials for a day at Disney World?
+What are your essentials for a day at the Disney Parks?